kimhyebeen/ios-circle-progressbar-module/README.md

 circleProgress.trailingAnchor.constraint(equalTo: self.view.trailingAnchor, constant: -20).isActive = true
 ````

-* you can add a label in your ChloeCircleProgress.
+* you can add a label in your `ChloeCircleProgress`.

 <img src="./image/usage02.png" width="250" />